ultraq/preferences-xml/README.md

 ------------

 ### Standalone distribution
-Copy the JAR from [the latest download bundle](http://www.ultraq.net.nz/downloads/programming/Preferences - XML 1.2.2.zip), or build the project from the source code here on GitHub.
+Copy the JAR from [the latest release bundle](https://github.com/ultraq/preferences-xml/releases), or build the project from the source code here on GitHub.

 ### For Maven and Maven-compatible dependency managers